-The switch includes Power over Ethernet (PoE) ports.
-The switch can supply up to 30W PoE+ (IEEE 802.3at) to each port up to its total maximum PoE power budget across all active PoE+ ports.
+The switch supports 24 Power over Ethernet (PoE) ports.
+The switch can supply up to 30W PoE+ (IEEE 802.3at) to each port up to its total maximum PoE power budget of 190W across all active PoE+ ports.

 Supplied power is prioritized according to the port order, up to the total power budget of the device.
-Port 1 has the highest PoE priority, while port 16 has the lowest PoE priority.
+Port 1 receives the highest PoE priority, while port 24 is relegated to the lowest PoE priority.

-If the power requirements for the attached devices exceed the total power budget of the switch, the power to the device on the highest-numbered PoE port is disabled to make sure that the devices connected to the higher-priority, lower-numbered PoE ports are supported first.
+If the power requirements for attached devices exceed the total power budget of the switch, the PoE power to the device on the highest-numbered active PoE port is disabled to make sure that the devices connected to the higher-priority, lower-numbered PoE ports are supported first.

-It is important to note that although a device is listed as an 802.3at or 802.3af PoE+/PoE-powered device, it might not require the maximum power limit that is specified.
-Many devices require less, allowing all sixteen PoE ports to be active simultaneously, when the devices correctly report their PoE class to the switch.
+Although a device is listed as an 802.3at PoE+-powered or 802.3af PoE-powered device, it might not require the maximum power limit that is specified by its IEEE standard.
+Many devices require less power, allowing all 24 PoE ports to be active simultaneously when the devices correctly report their PoE class to the switch.